ariespan-Open/ariespan-log/README.en.md

 > Added Redmi note 5 resources (not yet collected/transported)
 > Added clash for windows zh-cn version
 #### 2022.6.7
-> Added crdroid7 and crdroid8(unofficial) mokee100 rom of whyred
+> Added crdroid7 and crdroid8(unofficial) mokee100 night rom of whyred
 # Looking to the future
 > no future